Tyslan/nerdWatch-iOS/README.md

 Project iOS

 ## Description
-Platform where users can see nerd approved movies.
+- Platform where users can see nerd approved movies.
-Users can also vote for movies.
+- Users can vote for movies.
+- Users can add movies

 ## Features
 - See nerd approved movies